McGill-sea-ice/ice-tracker-deformations/README.md

 ## Documentation

-To generate PDF documentation for this project, start by accessing the `docs/SeaIceDeformation_Methods` folder (assuming we are already in the project folder):
+To generate PDF documentation for this project, start by accessing the `docs` folder (assuming we are already in the project folder):

 ```
 cd docs